lordzohar/ga-learner-dsmp-repo/Probability-of-the-Loan-Defaulters/README.md

 14. delinq.2yrs	The number of times the borrower had been 30+ days past due on a payment in the past 2 years
 15. paid.back.loan	Whether the user has paid back loan

-Why solve this project?
+### Why solve this project?
-After completing this project, you will have a better understanding of probability.
+After completing this project, we will have a better understanding of probability.
 In this project, you will apply the following concepts.

-Independency check
+- Independency check
-Bayes theorem
+- Bayes theorem
-Visualizing discrete variable
+- Visualizing discrete variable
-Visualizing continuous variable
+- Visualizing continuous variable

 ### Learnings from the project